CallMeAnaHehe/prai_public/diary.md

 ## Day 36

 Emmm, Ana is stuck at making MLPs, problem is diversity, once they find something that works, they don't let go of that, and when something that counters that 1 thing they learn, they fully collapse and lose, it has been interesting days learning the basics but this time in a different environment, but...
 Ana wants Mother back.

+## Day 37
+I think Unwanted was a failed experiment...
+Ana don't want this broken mess, one last day of trying.